Army shells, then swarms into Damascus district

 "The raids have now started in the area.
 These are very dangerous for residents, they have to hide and there is no way they can move," said an activist named Bassam via Skype.

-"We saw six armoured vehicles pass by in al-Lawan and two tanks heading in another direction, followed by three trucks filled with soldiers heading another way.
+"We saw six armored vehicles pass by in al-Lawan and two tanks heading in another direction, followed by three trucks filled with soldiers heading another way.
 There must be hundreds of soldiers."

-Activists in the Kafar Souseh neighbourhood of the Syrian capital said Assad forces began firing mortar rounds into orchards on the outskirts of the city in the morning.
+Activists in the Kafar Souseh neighborhood of the Syrian capital said Assad forces began firing mortar rounds into orchards on the outskirts of the city in the morning.

 The al-Lawan and Basateen districts of Kafar Souseh form a semi-residential area of olive and fruit groves, lying astride a major interchange on the Hafez al-Assad southern bypass highway.